ccao-data/data-architecture/dbt/models/default/columns.md

 - `234.2 - GARAGE-BARN-BUTLER BUILDING - barns`
 - `234.3 - GARAGE-BARN-BUTLER BUILDING - butler buildings`
 - `234.4 - Trash Enclosures`
-- `235 - OTHER-MINOR NEW CONSTRUCTION`
+- `235 - OTHER - MINOR NEW CONSTRUCTION`
-- `235.1 - OTHER-MINOR NEW CONSTRUCTION - construction trailers`
+- `235.1 - OTHER - MINOR NEW CONSTRUCTION - construction trailers`
-- `235.10 - OTHER-MINOR NEW CONSTRUCTION - tents`
+- `235.10 - OTHER - MINOR NEW CONSTRUCTION - tents`
-- `235.11 - OTHER-MINOR NEW CONSTRUCTION - sewer clean out`
+- `235.11 - OTHER - MINOR NEW CONSTRUCTION - sewer clean out`
-- `235.12 - OTHER-MINOR NEW CONSTRUCTION - ATM machines`
+- `235.12 - OTHER - MINOR NEW CONSTRUCTION - ATM machines`
-- `235.12.1 - OTHER-MINOR NEW CONSTRUCTION - ATM machines -  Partitioning`
+- `235.12.1 - OTHER - MINOR NEW CONSTRUCTION - ATM machines -  Partitioning`
-- `235.12.2 - OTHER-MINOR NEW CONSTRUCTION - ATM machines - machine`
+- `235.12.2 - OTHER - MINOR NEW CONSTRUCTION - ATM machines - machine`
-- `235.13 - OTHER-MINOR NEW CONSTRUCTION - Parking Lot`
+- `235.13 - OTHER - MINOR NEW CONSTRUCTION - Parking Lot`
-- `235.2 - OTHER-MINOR NEW CONSTRUCTION - tanks`
+- `235.2 - OTHER - MINOR NEW CONSTRUCTION - tanks`
-- `235.3 - OTHER-MINOR NEW CONSTRUCTION - cell tower (monopoles) pad and fencing`
+- `235.3 - OTHER - MINOR NEW CONSTRUCTION - cell tower (monopoles) pad and fencing`
-- `235.4 - OTHER-MINOR NEW CONSTRUCTION - signs`
+- `235.4 - OTHER - MINOR NEW CONSTRUCTION - signs`
-- `235.5 - OTHER-MINOR NEW CONSTRUCTION - canopies`
+- `235.5 - OTHER - MINOR NEW CONSTRUCTION - canopies`
-- `235.6 - OTHER-MINOR NEW CONSTRUCTION - cell towers (monopoles)`
+- `235.6 - OTHER - MINOR NEW CONSTRUCTION - cell towers (monopoles)`
-- `235.7 - OTHER-MINOR NEW CONSTRUCTION - sprinkler system`
+- `235.7 - OTHER - MINOR NEW CONSTRUCTION - sprinkler system`
-- `235.8 - OTHER-MINOR NEW CONSTRUCTION - security system`
+- `235.8 - OTHER - MINOR NEW CONSTRUCTION - security system`
-- `235.9 - OTHER-MINOR NEW CONSTRUCTION - handicap ramps`
+- `235.9 - OTHER - MINOR NEW CONSTRUCTION - handicap ramps`
 - `251 - PARTITIONING`
 - `252 - DECONV/CONV AMT.
 LIV.
 UT.`
 - `253 - AIR CONDITIONING - FIREPLACES`